 CNA 1 Nursing Assistant

 The Certified Nursing Assistant Training Program is an Oregon State Board of Nursing (OSBN)-approved program offered at PCC's CLIMB for Health Professionals.
-It consists of 75 hours of required classroom and lab skills demonstration, and 75 hours of required clinical practice in a skilled nursing facility.
+It consists of 80.5 hours of required classroom and lab skills demonstration, and 75 hours of required clinical practice in a skilled nursing facility.
 We offer both day and evening classes, as well as west side and east side clinical sites.
-We also offer, for those who qualify, a three-day hospital rotation as part of the clinical experience.
 This training allows students to obtain employment in many areas of the medical field, including: assisted living facilities (ALF), intermediate care facilities (ICF), and skilled nursing facilities (SNF).
 Our clinical sites often hire our graduates.
 Upon completion of this program and state certification as a CNA 1, you will be eligible to apply for the CNA 2 program, if you choose to do so.

 Please review our detailed brochures in the links below for more details about tuition, program requirements, and class schedules.
 We offer CNA classes each and every term: